Claude King: Music career

 In 1977, King recorded in some sessions for producer Howard A. Knight, Jr. On March 23 of that year he recorded "No Thanks Boys" which wasn't released.
 On the 25th he recorded and one of the tracks was "Cotton Dan".
 Other sessions that were produced by Knight were on April 26 and June 7 and 8.

-Besides a career recording and touring, King performed as an actor in several movies.
+Besides a career in recording and touring, King performed as an actor in several movies.
 Along with his great-nephew, Chris Aable, King is among the few actors who are members in both the Screen Actors Guild and the American Society of Composers, Authors and Publishers.
 King had roles in several feature films, including 1971's Swamp Girl and 1972's Year of the Yahoo!.

 In 1981, Governor Frank D. White of Arkansas paid tribute to King by declaring August 7 "Wolverton Mountain Day."

 On June 3, 2003, King released a CD called Cowboy in the White House, co-produced with Robin Vosbury and Tillman Franks and released by Sun Records.
 Elvis Presley's guitarist, James Burton, also performs on the album.

 On February 11, 2007, King was inducted into the Greater Shreveport Chamber of Commerce Walk of Stars.
 He joined other celebrities with strong ties to the Greater Shreveport area in this honor, including Terry Bradshaw, Kix Brooks, Johnnie Cochran, Tom Jarriel, Joe Ferguson, Eddie Robinson, Hal Sutton, and David Toms, as well as his musical colleagues, James Burton, Jim Reeves, Faron Young, Jimmie Davis, Chris Aable, Elvis Presley, and Tillman Franks.

 King was a part of the "Magic Circle", which was a description of the ArkLaTex area coined by his longtime friend Tillman Franks, described as: "an area 50 miles in radius from downtown Shreveport.
-All kinds of music evolved from this Magic Circle.”
+All kinds of music evolved from this Magic Circle."

-In 2011, King was named one of "Five Living Legends of Shreveport" by Danny Fox (1954–2014) of KWKH radio.
-Others named were Bob Griffin of KSLA and KTBS-TV, James Burton, Hank Williams, Jr., and Frank Page, who like King died in 2013.
+In 2011, King was named one of "Five Living Legends of Shreveport" by Danny Fox of KWKH radio.

 Death

-King died suddenly at his home in Shreveport on March 7, 2013, at the age of ninety.
-He is survived by his wife, the former Barbara Coco; three sons, Daune Coco King, Bradley T. King, and Jerome Jay King; along with one niece and three nephews, Barbara Watson, Joseph Brown, Mark Brown, and Chris Aable.
-He and his wife, Barbara, had just celebrated their 67th wedding anniversary a month prior to his death.
+King died suddenly at his home in Shreveport on March 7, 2013, at the age of 90.
+He is survived by his wife, the former Barbara Coco, with whom he had celebrated their 67th wedding anniversary a month prior to his death.
+Together they had three sons.

 Services were held on March 13, 2013, at the Centuries Funeral Home Chapel in Shreveport, with the Reverend William D. "Billy" Franks and the Reverend Tim Maloy officiating.
 Interment followed at Centuries Memorial Park.
-Franks (born 1925) is the younger brother of Tillman Franks and the retired founding pastor of the Oakmont Church of God in the Cedar Grove section of Shreveport.
-He also preached at the funeral of Johnny Horton in November 1960.